MikeHughesKent/PyHoloscope/docs/source/holo.rst

 Performs off-axis demodulation of a background hologram which has been provided via ``set_background``.

 .. py:function:: process(img)

 Process an image ``img`` using the currently selected options.
-RTeturns the processed image as 2D complex Numpy array.
+Returns the processed image as 2D complex Numpy array.

 .. py:function:: set_auto_window(autoWindow)